RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 ## [Spatiotemporal Contrastive Video Representation Learning](https://arxiv.org/abs/2008.03800)

 This work is very similar to [SimCLR](https://rohitbandaru.github.io/blog/Self-Supervised-Learning/#simclr).
 It uses contrastive learning to learn representations of videos.
 Like SimCLR, InfoNCE loss is used to bring closer the representations of positive pairs and repel those of negative pairs.
 Positive pairs are data augmentations of the same video.
-There are two main differences with SimCLR.
+There are two main differences with SimCLR:

 {% include figure.liquid loading="eager" path="assets/img/blog/video-ssl/cvrl.png" source="https://arxiv.org/abs/2008.03800" %}